beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

 Well, that's just great.
-The task for this chapter is to get two numbers from the keyboard and add them together, but the `input()` function only returns strings, and we can't add strings together!
+The task for this chapter is to get two numbers from the keyboard and add them together, but the `input()` function only returns strings, and we can't add strings together numerically!

 How can we solve this problem?

 ## Converting Between Data Types

-Problem solving steps: **Understand**
+Problem solving step: **Understand**.

 If we can't add strings mathematically, can we convert the string `"3490"` into the integer `3490` and then do math on that?